PhilipQuirke/verified_transformers/mixed_model.md

 Our current hypothesis is that the model's algorithm steps for n-digit are:
 - H1: Store the question operator **OPR** (+ or -)
-- H2A: If OPR is +, uses addition-specific TriCase, TriAdd as per Paper 2 to give Dn.ST and Dn.STm (previously called Dn.C and Dn.CM)
+- H2: In early tokens calculate the "essence of carry 1" and "essence of sign" (likely in same nodes producing polysemantic output)
+  - H2A: Calculate Dn.STm using addition-specific TriCase/TriAdd functions as described in Paper 2.
+Useful if OPR is +
-- H2B: If OPR is -, calculate if D > D' using functions MT (similar to addition's ST function)
+  - H2B: Calculate if D > D' using functions MT (similar to addition's STm function).
+Useful if OPR is -
-- H3: Calculate the sign **SGN** as : + if OPR is + else + if D > D' else -
+- H3: Calculate the first answer token **SGN** as : + if OPR is + else + if D > D' else -
-- H4: Calculate An as : Dn.STm if OPR is + else Dn.MTm if D > D' else Dn.NTm
+- H4: Calculate the first numeric answer tokan An as : Dn.STm if OPR is + else Dn.MTm if D > D' else Dn.NTm
-- H5: From token position An-1, model calculates answer digit An-2 as:
+- H5: From token position An-1, model calculates (numeric) answer digit An-2 as:
   - H5A: Attention head calculates combined SA/MD/ND output
   - H5B: Attention head calculates combined SC/MB/NB output.
   - H5C: If OPR is +, (so SGN is +), attention head selects SA, SC and Dn.STm.
 MLP0 layer combines to give An-2